 When I'm choosing a tarp it really depends on what the weather is doing and time of year it is.
 Summer I use something light weight and winter more durable and thick. - Zack from Shawnee Woodsman

 AQ is a World Leader in waterproof tarps.
 We have been designing and creating a wide variety of high-quality premium tarpaulins since 1994.
 Our passion is everything outdoors, and our highest value lies in our community of fellow outdoor enthusiasts, hikers, bushcrafters, and backpackers.
 With them in mind, we follow our most cutting edge ideas and craft our high-quality gear.

 Our primary waterproofing method starts with a lightweight and durable RipStop fabric, to which we apply a dual coating of TPU (Thermoplastic PolyUrethane) and DWR (Durable Water Repellent) or Silicone combined with Polyurethane.
 These combinations produce a lightweight material strong enough to hold a 66 ft vertical column of water before leaking.
-All of our products undergo rigorous testing to ensure you receive the most dependable and durable waterproof product available.
+All of our products undergo rigorous testing to ensure you receive the most dependable and durable waterproof products available.
 Our gear is highly reviewed by thousands of customers.
 We hope we can help you find something that will work best for you.

-Rest easy knowing you have the best all-weather protection for any situation… camping, hiking, travel, emergency survival, home and garden, or for countless other uses.
-You could use a regular tarp, but this tarp will be lighter, stronger, quieter, more compact, more versatile, longer lasting, and more waterproof.
+Rest easy knowing you have the best all-weather protection for any situation… camping, hiking, travel, emergency survival, home, and garden, or for countless other uses.
+You could use a regular tarp, but this tarp will be lighter, stronger, quieter, more compact, more versatile, longer-lasting, and more waterproof.

 100% WATERPROOFThe Guide tarp will keep you completely dry, even in extreme weather.
 With a hydrostatic resistance of 20,000 mm, you can be absolutely certain that not a single drop of water will get through your tarp.